N44TS/nugget/README.md

 1. **Contributor**: log a cycle (period dates, symptoms, age band), optionally opt in to the research pool, optionally create a reward wallet (Privy, one click, no login).
 2. **Buyer**: go to `/buyer`, sign in, pay the report fee — this triggers the CRE aggregation live.
-3. **Watch it happen**: the CRE simulation output streams into the Render logs in real time; the resulting report and escrow settlement transaction appear in the app.
-4. **Contributor claims**: once eligible, a "claim reward" button appears — click it, sign with your Privy wallet, funds arrive directly from the contract.
+3. **Contributor claims**: once eligible, a "claim reward" button appears — click it, sign with your Privy wallet, funds arrive directly from the contract.

 ## Prerequisites